Decoration, Maintenance & Repairs

 Repair costs and rent deductions

-Landlords bear the cost of repairs falling under their statutory obligations.
-You cannot pass these costs to tenants through rent increases timed around repairs or attempt to charge tenants directly.
+Landlords bear the cost of repairs that fall under their statutory obligations.
+You cannot pass these costs to tenants through rent increases timed around repairs, or charge tenants directly for them.

 Betterment and improvements

-Repairs should restore properties to their previous condition, not improve them beyond the original standard.
-If you replace a basic bath with a luxury whirlpool model, that's betterment, not repair.
-You cannot require tenants to pay rent premiums for betterment arising from necessary repairs.
+Repairs should restore a property to its previous condition, not improve it beyond the original standard.
+Replacing a basic bath with a luxury whirlpool model is betterment, not repair, and you cannot require tenants to pay a rent premium for betterment that arises from necessary repairs.
+Like-for-like replacement, on the other hand, is perfectly reasonable: swapping a broken standard oven for an equivalent standard model maintains the baseline without raising any betterment question.

 Preventing repair disputes